 Tougher stains may require the services of a suede rubber, or if you don’t have one, a standard pencil eraser will do.
 Crepe rubber suede brushes are another option for removing tough stains.

-You’re mid flow on your favorite topic, so much so that you don’t notice the ketchup oozing from your overstuffed burger.
+You’re mid flow on your favourite topic, so much so that you don’t notice the ketchup oozing from your overstuffed burger.
 The next thing you know, a dollop of the red stuff falls to the ground, splattering the toes of your precious suede brogues.

 On returning home, you bin your shoes and vow never again to wear suede to a barbecue.
 Don’t be such a drama queen.
 All you needed to do to save your shoes from annihilation was was take swift action.

 Treat accidental spills by powdering the affected area with talc or cornflower.
 This soaks up the liquid, preventing it from penetrating the nap of the suede.
 Let the shoes dry out thoroughly before giving them a brush.
 All good?
 Now all you need to do is learn not to drone on about your model trains.

 Do you already have a pair of suede shoes ruined by water stains?
 There’s no need to despair – there’s life in the old treads yet.
 Here’s what to do: